PureFnOrg/kurosawa/README.md

 Check-ins to the `k8s-qa` or `k8s-prod` branches will trigger Jenkins to build a JAR artifact for the library and deploying it to Nexus on the respective clusters.

+## License

+Copyright © 2018 Ladders, PureFn

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.